I’m fat. I jiggle a bit when I walk, I breathe heavily when I go up (and down) stairs, and I don’t fit in regular chairs very well.

-Topical Zinc: Out of balance skin flora (bacteria) can be a major contributing cause of stinky sweat.
-While this has been tested most thoroughly on feet, it may also be helpful at controlling other body odors.
+Topical Zinc: Out-of-balance skin flora (bacteria) can be a major contributing cause of stinky sweat.
+While this has been tested most thoroughly on feet, it may also be helpful in controlling other body odors.

 Chlorophyllin: Actually supplementing with chlorophyllin in 1-200mg doses per day can make your fecal matter less stinky which can reduce the bacteria flora on the rest of your body.
 (Gross, right?
 Well sweat is really just peeing through your skin anyway)